-The CEPT Advanced Certificate in Veterinary Physiotherapy is a two year part time course set at level 7 with a third year to gain an MSc.
+The new MSc/PGDip Veterinary Physiotherapy is a two year part time course set at level 7 with a third year to gain an MSc.
 It is based around one weekend per month from September to July in the first year, together with a number of work based learning days.
 In the second year there are four contact weekends, plus training days with qualified Veterinary Physiotherapists based around the UK.
-Students develop a research proposal for progress with Middlesex University in the third year.
+Students develop a research proposal for progression to the MSc in the third year.

 The CEPT Clinical Educator's Certificate is based on four weekends on campus and requires 200 hours of study.

-CEPT uses the facilities at the Nottingham School of Veterinary Medicine & Science (Sutton Bonington campus) although applicants should note that that this course is independent of the University of Nottingham.
+The course uses the facilities at the University of Nottingham School of Veterinary Medicine & Science (Sutton Bonington campus, LE12 5RD).

 What is it.